oicr-gsi/djerba/README.md

 This is a fork of Djerba intended for demonstration.
 See the [main Djerba repository](https://github.com/oicr-gsi/djerba) and [documentation on ReadTheDocs](https://djerba.readthedocs.io/en/latest/) for additional details.

 Djerba has a modular structure based on _plugins_.
 The `djerba-demo` repo has a reduced set of plugins, and accordingly fewer dependencies.
-The core Djerba code, which loads and runs plugins, is the same as the version deployed in production at OICR.
-The intention is for `djerba-demo` to provide an accurate demonstration of how Djerba and its plugins work.
+The core Djerba code, which loads and runs plugins, is the same as the version deployed in production at OICR, in order for `djerba-demo` to provide an accurate demonstration of how Djerba and its plugins work.

 For development history, see the [changelog](./CHANGELOG.md).